Photo courtesy of Varsity Vantage

 No one’s here to see them.
 No one wants 20 fouls called in the 1st half.
 That’s for both teams, so that didn’t help the game whatsoever.”

-Although this was not the end the blue devils had hoped for, the responsibility now lies in the hands of the underclassmen.
+Although this was not the end the Blue Devils had hoped for, the responsibility now lies in the hands of the underclassmen.
 Rising senior Mairin Fowler and rising junior Kate Cymbor look to use their experience to improve and come back better next year, in hopes of taking home the 2027 state championship.

 Leave a Reply